 Today, February 21, is the birthday of Jeanne Louise Calment – the oldest verified human being ever, who managed to live an amazing 122 years and 164 days!

-Jeanne was an independent and positive person, and she managed to live all alone until aged 110.
-After a fire in her apartment, she moved into a nursing home, but even there she was still able to take care of herself.
+Jeanne was an independent and positive person, and she managed to live all alone until age 110.
+After a fire in her apartment, she moved into a nursing home, but even there, she was still able to take care of herself.
 However, shortly before her 115th birthday, she fell down a stairway and never fully recovered her ability to walk.

-Surprisingly, when Jeanne was 118 years old, cognitive tests revealed she scored within the normal range, without signs of dementia.
+Surprisingly, when Jeanne was 118 years old, cognitive tests revealed that she scored within the normal range and lacked signs of dementia.
 However, by that time she was physically frail and required a wheelchair.

-There is no doubt her record moved the horizon of maximum possible human lifespan further and helped millions of people readjust their expectations.
-But in the eyes of the ordinary person, living for that long in a state of age-related decline does not really sound like the life of their dreams.
+There is no doubt that her record helped millions of people readjust their expectations of the maximum possible human lifespan.
+However, in the eyes of an ordinary person, living for that long in a state of age-related decline does not really sound like the life of their dreams.

 Luckily, modern science is aiming for another goal: an extended period of health and youthful vitality, sometimes referred to as negligible senescence.

-In multiple interventions in animals, it has been shown that by addressing the underlying processes of aging in young or middle-aged animals we can help them maintain their health and stay active for longer; now research efforts are focused on translating the same technologies into clinical practice for humans.
+In multiple interventions in animals, it has been shown that by addressing the underlying processes of aging in young or middle-aged animals, we can help them maintain their health and activity; now, research efforts are focused on translating the same technologies into clinical practice for humans.

-If, or rather when, that happens, chronological age will no more be so closely related with biological age: with age, people will potentially remain strong, good-looking, and creative for longer.
+If, or rather when, that happens, chronological age will no longer be closely related with biological age; aged people will potentially remain strong, good-looking, and creative.

 Is this a goal worth working for?
-We think so, yes.
+We think so.

-To better understand the concept, let’s take a look at this tab comparing the features of a naturally old and negligibly senescent person.
-Of course, this is just a speculation, but it is helpful to visualise the expected results of the application of rejuvenation biotechnologies that are currently being developed by SENS Research Foundation and many other research organizations around the world.
+To better understand the concept, let’s take a look at this tab comparing the features of a naturally old person and a negligibly senescent person.
+Of course, this is just a speculation, but it is helpful to visualize the expected results of the rejuvenation biotechnologies that are currently being developed by the SENS Research Foundation and many other research organizations around the world.

 *115 years is considered by some scientists to be the maximum natural human lifespan without the application of rejuvenation biotechnologies.

-When we celebrate Jeanne Calment’s birthday, let’s remember that the most human thing to do is not just to remember the record, but to try hard to surpass it.
-Jeanne died in 1997, and she could not benefit from the advances of the aging research that are available to us now.
+When we celebrate Jeanne Calment’s birthday, let’s remember that the most human thing to do is not just to remember the record but to try hard to surpass it.
+Jeanne died in 1997, so she could not benefit from the advances in aging research that are available to us now.

-More powerful therapies are on the way, but on average it takes up to 17 years for new drugs and therapies to be approved.
-For some of the problems caused by aging, like amyloids and protein crosslinks, there are still no effective treatments, even for mice.
+More powerful therapies are on the way, but, on average, it takes up to 17 years for new drugs and therapies to be approved.
+For some of the problems caused by aging, such as amyloids and protein crosslinks, there are still no effective treatments, even for mice.